Mag.rer.nat. Jana Korunovska

-Jana has been with the team at the Institute for Management Information Systems since 2011, first as a research assistant and later as a research and teaching associate.
+Jana has been with the team at the Institute for Information Systems and Society since 2011, first as a research assistant and later as a research and teaching associate.

 She studied psychology at the Faculty for Psychology at the University of Vienna and is a master in work, organizational and economic psychology as well as research methods and evaluation.